Nature Education - a weekly routine at the Farm!

 We believe that children learn best when they are actively part of the process: when they are curious and make connections for deeper understanding, when they work with their hands, move about and develop stamina – mentally and physically – and develop a camaraderie that comes with collaborative discoveries and problem solving.
 This is what happens in our weekly Farm and Nature programs.
 We value the opportunity to provide the space and time for learners to view themselves as scientists, researchers, readers, writers, and drivers of their unique learning journey.

-For those seeking to combine child-centered learning with academic benchmarks, our Wednesday Land Lab program is designed for observation, exploration, and hands-on innovation.
+For those seeking to combine child-centered learning with academic benchmarks, our Wednesday Land Lab program offers opportunities for observation, exploration, and hands-on innovation.
 Our goals include:

 Discovering the interconnectedness of living and non-living things and the environment.